 Thank you for looking through our profile.
 Words cannot express how excited we are to become first time parents, and look forward to loving and nurturing a child.
 We hope these stories and pictures give you an insight into our lives, family, friends and home.

-We are looking for an open adoption, but understand that contact levels are the birth family's decision.
+We would love an open adoption, but understand that contact levels are the birth family's decision - and we promise to respect that.
 The decision you are contemplating must be the hardest thing in the world.
 We can only hope that by getting to know us better, that decision may become easier.

 Who We Are